ONLINE instructions. Take a class from the comfort of your home!

 - I use presentation slides for examples and references during the lecture portions of my lessons.

-- I have an overhead camera that points down to my painting surface.
+- I have an overhead camera that points down to my painting/drawing surface.
 You will hear me and watch my actions while I demonstrate the lessons.
 You will also be instructed when to paint along.

 - You will be able to ask question of me or the other students.
 (This may not be possible in very large classes or lectures.)
 The use of Zoom’s “chat” feature may be used to ask questions.